 Even with all the pain she sees in her office, Knight tells me, “I wholeheartedly believe in God’s goodness through divorce and the hope of His redemption for the people who walk through it.”
 As I write this, some years after my divorce, I am remarried.
 My incredible bride is sitting across from me, and my newborn son is asleep down the hall.
 Our Father is able to bring the most beautiful flowers up through scorched earth.

 Marriage is a gift from God, part of His good creation right from the start.
 But divorce, like death, disease and heartache, is an invader on this planet — a symptom of the disease of sin.
 And we must live like citizens of another world if we’re going to avoid falling into one of the most common traps of this one.

-Discuss this article and chat with the author over on our blog post called "The Conversation Killer."
+Hear more from the author on our blog post called “The Conversation Killer.”

 Copyright 2014 John Greco.
 All rights reserved.

 John Greco is a writer living just outside of Nashville, Tennessee, with his wife, Laurin, and their two boys, Jonah and Jude.
 John has been a staff writer for In Touch Ministries, Crown Financial Ministries and the Billy Graham Evangelistic Association.
 He is the author of Gospel Here and Now: Your Life in the Story of God (forthcoming), Manger King: Meditations on Christmas and the Gospel of Hope (2015), and Broken Vows: Divorce and the Goodness of God (2013).
 You can find John at JohnGrecoWrites.com.